ryanmphill/shodo-website/src/theme/markdown/articles/docs/project-structure.md

 ├── src/
 │   ├── store/ # Any JSON data to expose to templates │   │   └── config.json # Recommended for global metadata
-│   ├── theme/
+│   ├── markdown/
-│   │   └── markdown/
+|   │   ├── articles/ # Render full pages from markdown
-|   │   │   ├── articles/ # Render full pages from markdown
+|   │   └── partials/ # Partial md content to include in templates
-|   │   │   └── partials/ # Partial md content to include in templates
+│   ├── static/
-│   │   ├── static/
+|   │   ├── assets/ # Fonts, Images, etc.
-|   │   │   ├── assets/ # Fonts, Images, etc.
+|   │   ├── scripts/
-|   │   │   ├── scripts/
+|   │   └── styles/
-|   │   │   └── styles/
+│   ├── views/
-│   │   ├── views/
+|   │   ├── articles/
-|   │   │   ├── articles/
+|   │   │   └── layout.jinja # Layout for markdown/articles content
-|   |   │   │   └── layout.jinja # Layout for markdown/articles content
+|   │   ├── pages/ # Render full pages from templates
-|   │   │   ├── pages/ # Render full pages from templates
+|   │   ├── partials/ # Partial templates to include in other templates
-|   │   │   ├── partials/ # Partial templates to include in other templates
+|   │   └── home.jinja # Root page of site
-|   │   │   └── home.jinja # Root page of site
+|   ├── root/
-│   └── favicon.ico
+│   │   └── # Anything in this directory is copied as-is to the root │   └── favicon.ico
 │
 ├── build_settings.json # Build configuration